saad0x1/saad0x1.github.io/_posts/2024-10-11-How-To-Enable-HyperV-Enhanced-Session-With-ParrotOS.md

 ---
-title: How To Caught cheaters in CTFs.
+title: How To Enable HyperV Enhanced Session With ParrotOS
 author: Saad
 date: 2023-02-10 00:00:00 +0500
 categories: